 I expected more.
 Perhaps it was because the timed release of the film coincided with the events in this nation 50 years ago: the March on Washington, Selma, and a bombing at a Baptist Church in Birmingham that still can bring tears to my eyes. … more »

 If either of them could write, I would have my two grand-nephews review “Planes.”
 There are other ways of communicating however with which they are familiar thereby reviewing by their behavior the movie: “Planes”.
 They had been begging to see “Planes” since they saw its previews three weeks earlier at our viewing of the film “Turbo.”
 For the first 15 minutes in the theater, they were glued to the screen along with about 600 other children between 4 and 10 years of age.
 I was the oldest person in the theater!
 It was the preview time however, and I was amazed at how many animated moves will soon be available for them to see.
-(What ever happened to real human actors?)
-As the previews went on and on, the murmuring in the audience increased. … more »
+(What ever happened to real human actors?) … more »

 When I looked at my watch, I had been sitting there for about 90 minutes.
 If I look at my watch during a movie, it is a bad sign.
 I had forgotten to check the running time for this film before I sat down, but I knew that I was running out of more than time and that this film was running out of everything.
 After about thirty minutes of percussion I noticed that there was no music, just a lot of percussive sounds coming from an orchestra whose musicians must have been more bored than I was.
 There was a lot of noise, and I knew I would not go home with any tunes running through my head.
 But after all, it’s an action film right? … more »